-12.3-4 MINUTES AND RECORDS
+13.3-4 MINUTES AND RECORDS

-Except as otherwise specified herein, minutes of meetings and records of all votes conducted without meetings pursuant to Section 12.3-3, shall be prepared and retained.
+Except as otherwise specified herein, minutes of meetings and records of all votes conducted without meetings pursuant to Section 13.3-3, shall be prepared and retained.
 Minutes shall include, at a minimum, a record of the attendance of members and the vote taken on significant matters.
-A copy of the minutes shall be signed by the presiding officer of the meeting and forwarded to the Medical Executive Committee.
+A copy of the minutes shall be signed by the presiding officer of the meeting and kept on file with the Medical Staff.

-12.4 SPECIAL ATTENDANCE
+13.4 SPECIAL ATTENDANCE

 At the discretion of the Chair or presiding officer, when a member's practice or conduct is scheduled for discussion at a department, division, or committee meeting, or if a member is a witness or participant in care or conduct that is being reviewed, the member may be requested to attend.
 If a suspected deviation from standard clinical practice or professional behavior is involved, the notice shall be given at least seven (7) days prior to the meeting and shall include the time and place of the meeting and a general indication of the issue involved.
-Failure of a member to appear at any meeting with respect to which he was given such notice, unless excused by the Chief of Staff or Medical Executive Committee upon a showing of good cause, shall result in automatic administrative suspension of the meeting (or shall agree to so appear, to the satisfaction of the Chair or presiding officer who requested the member's attendance).
+Failure of a member to appear at any meeting with respect to which he was given such notice, unless excused by the Chief of Staff or Medical Executive Committee upon a showing of good cause, shall result in automatic administrative suspension of the member's privileges until such time as the member shall appear for a subsequent meeting (or shall agree to so appear, to the satisfaction of the Chair or presiding officer who requested the member's attendance).
 Failure to respond to questions at a meeting with respect to which he was given such notice shall be deemed a failure to appear.
 Such failure to appear may also be grounds for corrective action.

-12.5 CONDUCT OF MEETINGS
+13.5 CONDUCT OF MEETINGS

 Unless otherwise specified, meetings shall be conducted according to Robert's Rules of Order.
-However, technical or non-substantive departures from such rules shall not invalidate action taken at such a meeting.
+However, technical, or non-substantive departures from such rules shall not invalidate action taken at such a meeting.

-12.6 EXECUTIVE SESSION
+13.6 EXECUTIVE SESSION

 Executive session is a meeting in which only voting Medical Staff members by the Health System may attend, unless others are expressly requested by the member presiding at the meeting to attend.
-Executive session may be called by the presiding member at the request of any medical staff committee member, and shall be called by the presiding member pursuant to a duly adopted motion.
+Executive session may be called by the presiding member at the request of any medical staff committee member and shall be called by the presiding member pursuant to a duly adopted motion.
 Executive session may be called to discuss peer review issues, personnel issues, or any other sensitive issues requiring confidentiality.

-ARTICLE XIII CONFIDENTIALITY, IMMUNITY AND RELEASES
+ARTICLE 14: CONFIDENTIALITY, IMMUNITY AND RELEASES

-13.1 AUTHORIZATION AND CONDITIONS
+14.1 AUTHORIZATION AND CONDITIONS